Event Overview and Purpose:

 Fashion Revue is an event for youth who are in Clothing & Textiles, Quilting, and Consumer Science projects.
 This is an opportunity for youth to have the products which they have made evaluated by members of the sewing community or industry.
 Not only do youth get evaluated, they get to show off their products to the other youth and 4-H Community during the Fashion Show.
 To help the youth prepare and get ready for the event, the Chico Beauty College comes and does hair, nails, and make-up for youth who want it.

-This event is hosted by the Lone Pine 4-H Club.
+This event is hosted by the Palermo 4-H Club with assistance from Durham Parkview East 4-H Club.